StackExchange/dnscontrol/documentation/commands/creds-json.md

 When DNSControl interacts with a provider, any API keys, credentials, or other configuration parameters required are stored in `creds.json`.
 The file contains a set of key/value pairs for each configuration.
 That is, since a provider can be used multiple times with different credentials, the file contains a section for each set of credentials.

+{% hint style="success" %}
+Need to populate `creds.json` for the first time, or add an entry for a new provider? [`dnscontrol init`](init.md) generates the file interactively, prompting for the exact fields the chosen provider expects.
+{% endhint %}

 Here's a sample file:

 {% code title="creds.json" %}